Ja4e/configs/README.md

 ## The Gray Gradient and Display Panel Recommendations

 - **The gray gradient:**
   - The wider the gradient, the less detail looses in videos.
+  - HDR pushes these wayy better than SDR does making it lose less visual details on the go
+  - Trust me this is important feature you should not ignore it...
+  - The longer it has the more details you will see

 - **DO NOT GET A BAD SDR PANEL**
   - How to spot bad LCD panel: